 · neurodiversity (autism, ADD, dyspraxia)

 My background & training I trained as a therapeutic counsellor and have worked in long-term, low cost counselling, and in universities, working short term (6 weeks).
 I offer a relational approach to counselling and psychotherapy that integrates a number of therapeutic schools, including psychodynamic and person-centred approaches.
 For my dissertation I focused on mindfulness meditation in therapy.
 I have completed other training in Cognitive Behavioural Therapy.

 Professional Accreditations I am a British Association of Counselling and Psychotherapy (BACP) registered counsellor and psychotherapist and a British Psychological Society (BPS) registered graduate member.

 What to expect My approach to therapy is integrative and relational.
 As an integrative therapist I take aspects of theory from across different therapeutic models and apply them according to what meets my client’s needs.
 I am trained in Clarkson’s five therapeutic relationship model, which emphasises the need for a healthy therapeutic relationship, founded upon Roger’s core therapeutic conditions of empathy, congruence and unconditional positive regard.
 The therapeutic relationship has been evidenced to be the most impactful contributing factor to any successful therapy and so I will regularly check in with you and encourage feedback.

 Get in touch today to book a free consultation.

-I work in London Bridge on Mondays and Fridays, and in West Norwood on Tuesdays, Wednesdays and Thursdays.
+I work in London Bridge and in West Norwood.